bshifaw/massprov-website/massprov-hugo/content/calender/index.md

 ---
 title: "Calendar"
-description: "Check out our upcoming events and workshops on our Google Calendar."
+description: "Check out our upcoming events on our Google Calendar."
 menu:
   main:
     weight: 2